|As the oceans absorb more and more CO2, they

 It is thought that the carbondioxide in the sea exists in equilibrium with that of exposed rock and bottomsediment containing limestone CaCO3 (or sea shells for that matter).
 In other words, that the element calcium exists in equilibrium with CO3.
 But the concentration of Ca (411ppm) is 10.4 mmol/l and that of all CO2 species (90ppm) 2.05 mmol/l, of which CO3 is about 6%, thus 0.12 mmol/l.
 Thus the sea has a vast oversupply of calcium.
 It is difficult therefore to accept that decalcification could be a problem as CO3 increases.
 To the contrary, it should be of benefit to calcifying organisms.
 Thus the more CO2, the more limestone is deposited.
 This has also been borne out by measurements (Budyko 1977).

-that the sea in pre-industrial times was 'saturated' relative to dissolved
+CO3.
+Scientists believe that the sea in pre-industrial times was 'saturated'

-limestone, and that recent increases in CO2 have 'desaturated' the sea
+relative to dissolved limestone, and that recent increases in CO2 have

-(beginning in the antarctic sea), with possible dire consequences for sea
+'desaturated' the sea (beginning in the antarctic sea), with possible dire

 much CO2 comes down in rain?